xthursdayx/gpodder-docker/README.md

 #### Setup Instructions:

 - Replace "/path/to/config" with your choice of folder location.
 That is where all of your configuration and database files will reside, so you won't lose data when you update, reinstall, etc.
-- Replace "XXXX" with your choice of porst.
+- Replace "XXXX" with your choice of ports.
 - You can change the screen resolution by modifying the WIDTH and HEIGHT variables.
 - Ctrl-Alt-Shft will bring up the menu that allows changing input options, as well as controlling the clipboard

-To access the GUI, point your web browser to http://SERVERIP:PORT/#/client/c/gPodder (Replace SERVERIP and PORT with your values)
+To access the GUI, point your web browser to http://SERVERIP:8080/#/client/c/gPodder (Replace SERVERIP with the correct value),